DAY SIX

 You get to the statue by a tram that takes you up and down the mountain, so we gathered as a group at the base and waited in a pretty organized line before getting on for our trip up to the top.

 Getting to the top, it was a short walk to the base of Christ the Redeemer.
-And the scale of it really hits you when you’re standing under it – I understand why it would be a pilgrimage.
+And the scale of it really hits you when you’re standing under it – I understand why it would be a pilgrimage for so many!

 Christ the Redeemer was built….

-It was a little chilly and windy, so a few of us went down to the little cafe to grab a coffee and hot chocolate.
+It was windy and a little chilly, and pretty crowded too, so a few of us went down to the café for a coffee and hot chocolate break.

-There are tiles that depict all sorts of things, but travel is very well represented and Lucas challenged us each to find a tile with our hometown/country on it which I think we all had no trouble doing!
-Celeste on our trip is from the tiny Isle of Man in the UK and even found a tile for herself!
+There are tiles that depict all sorts of things, but travel is very well represented and Lucas challenged us each to find a tile with our hometown/country on it.
+NYC was an easy one, as were some of the bigger cities and countries that most of our group was from, but Celeste is from the tiny Isle of Man in the UK and she even found a tile for herself!
+There really is representation of everywhere.

 Yes I was traipsing around Rio in essentially flip flops because all of my other shoes were still wet from Iguazu Falls 😅